apalache-mc/apalache/docs/src/adr/002adr-types.md

 without having algebraic datatypes in TLA+.
 It also reminds the user that one better tests the field `type` carefully.

-In retrospect, we have found that almost every user of Apalache made a typo in their record types (including the Apalache developers!).
+In retrospect, we have found that almost every user of Apalache made typos in their record types (including the Apalache developers!).
 Hence, we are migrating to Type System 1.2.